 Be nice.
 Or else.

-Singapore Product Designer Joined about 4 years ago via an invitation from Steven S.
+Singapore Product Designer Joined over 4 years ago via an invitation from Steven S.

 I think people don't account for the virality of Snapchat itself.
 The 2 prong approach of confusing UI puts people off unintentionally (or intentionally) created an exclusivity around the app. e.g. keeping parent out